gbiolo/shell-menu/README.md

                                                        | tincidunt.           |
                                                        +----------------------+

-giuseppe@stretch make your choice [ "0" to exit ] :
+username@hostname make your choice [ "0" to exit ] :
 ```